Free Children's Stories by Leading Authors

 'What's going on?' he wondered.

-He walked a little farther and saw a girl singing and playing her guitar in the band shell.
+He walked a little further and saw a girl singing and playing her guitar in the band shell.

 Many children had gathered around.